Titus-B/Insideout-Command-Center/Creation.md

 <img src="Assets\Audio_Arduino_Wiring.JPG" height="300"> <img src="Assets\Audio_SD_Wiring.JPG" height="300">  <img src="Assets\Audio_Wiring.JPG" height="300">

+The audio files on the SD card were Wav files with a PCM format, a sampling rate of 16.0 kHz, a bit depth of 8 bit, and mono channeled.

 Once we could get the sound to play on the small speakers with the Uno we transfered the code to the Mega and put in the speakers.